 On the other hand, boludo can also be used as an insult.
-It is not a word that you would want to say to somebody that you don’t know well and doesn’t have a good relationship to as they might take it badly.
+It is not a word that you would want to say to somebody that you don’t know well and don’t have a good relationship to as they might take it badly.

 Boludo can also be used as a verb boludear which refers to fooling around.
-And as a substantive/noun, boludez, which describes an easy and almost stupid activity or task somebody is doing.
+And as a substantive/noun, boludez, describes an easy and almost stupid activity or task somebody is doing.

 Whereas you can use boludo as a way of saying mate/dude, you cannot use pelotudo in the same way.
 Many Argentines will say boludo to their friend in every other sentence, but you will not say pelotudo that often.
 Hence, pelotudo has a stronger negative meaning to it.